 There are several risk factors for caries:

 Many teeth have open enamel pits, fissures, and grooves, which may extend from the surface to the dentin.
 These defects may be wide enough to harbor bacteria but too narrow to clean effectively.
 They predispose teeth to caries.
-Large amounts of sugar in the diet provide nutrients for plaque-forming bacteria.

 A tooth surface is more susceptible to caries when it is poorly calcified, has low fluoride exposure, and/or is in an acidic environment.
 Typically, decalcification begins when the pH at the tooth falls below 5.5 (eg, when lactic acid–producing bacteria colonize the area or when people drink cola beverages, which contain phosphoric acid).